Roky Erickson: Legacy and influence

+The 1980s post-punk band Red Temple Spirits chose their name in honor of Erickson's song "Two Headed Dog (Red Temple Prayer)."

 Author Jonathan Lethem titled his 2007 novel You Don't Love Me Yet in honor of two (otherwise unconnected) songs of the same title by Erickson and The Vulgar Boatmen.
 Lethem called Erickson's song "irresistible" and "one of those incredibly versatile songs."

 The X-Files episode "Jose Chung's From Outer Space" features a character named Roky Crikenson in homage to Erickson.
 Crikenson, like the original Roky, believes himself to be an alien abductee.

 A plotline in an episode of 1990s sitcom The John Larroquette Show revolved around a sighting of reclusive novelist Thomas Pynchon.
 Pynchon did not appear, but agreed to allow his name to be used on the condition that it was specifically mentioned that Pynchon was seen wearing a T-shirt showing a picture of Erickson.
 This spurred an increase in sales of Erickson's albums.

 The album It's Spooky by Daniel Johnston and Jad Fair features the song "I Met Roky Erickson", named after an encounter Johnston had with the artist.

 If You Have Ghost is the first EP by Swedish rock band Ghost.
 It was produced by Dave Grohl and released on 20 November 2013 by Republic Records.
 The first track is a cover of "If You Have Ghosts" as tribute to Roky Erickson.
 Ghost also included a live version on their musical film Rite Here Rite Now in 2024.

 True Love Cast Out All Evil: The Songwriting Legacy of Roky Erickson by author Brian T. Atkinson was released by Texas A&M University Press in 2021.
 The book includes forewords by ZZ Top's Billy Gibbons and legendary punk rock icon Henry Rollins.